 Our tools give you a gentle way to parent that for many of us feels new and different – and it can take time to learn and adjust.
 Our mission as a non-profit is giving you as much support as possible, with places where you can learn, ask questions and find community.

-You'll find lots of free support and resources, here on the blog – here is our full article list – as well as in our podcasts, support groups, and classes.
+You'll find lots of free support and resources, here on our website.
+Click on specific topics or use the search bar to view our articles, blog posts, podcasts, support groups, and classes.

 Begin: Start by reading these introductory posts, and joining our parent support group on Facebook, where you can ask any questions as you start using the tools in your family.
 If you have a child over 10, this group is just for you.